scrive/imap-checker/README.md

 console.log('>>>', email);
 ```

 Different formats of email addresses are supported.
-For example, if you look for emails with sender's address as `Joe Doe <joe@example.com>`, just search it with `to: joe@example.com`.
+For example, if you are looking for emails with sender's address as `Joe Doe <joe@example.com>`, just search it as `joe@example.com`.